stfbk/stfbk.github.io/_topics/ThreatDetection.md

 - Dependable AI-driven threat and anomaly detection focussing on the following challenges:
   - trade-off between resource-efficient and accurate detection of threats and anomalies
   - robustness to open-world challenges such as adversarial machine learning attacks and concept drift
-- Enhanced Federated Learning for higher accuracy, lower resource overhead and enhanced confidentiality
+- Enhanced Federated Learning for higher accuracy, lower resource overhead and enhanced data confidentiality